News media interview? Be brief to be remembered.

 In fact, research shows that negative words induce stress in people.
-Even if your message is positive, why take the chance using any negative words at all?
+Even if your message is positive, why take the chance of using any negative words at all?

 - Start with the simple answer, then explain.
 Suppose you are asked, “Where do you manufacture your products?”

-If you make them outside the US, you might be tempted to say something like, “to keep costs down for our clients, we make our products in India.”
+If you make them outside the US, you might be tempted to say something like, “To keep costs down for our clients, we make our products in India.”
 In answering this way, you are keeping the reporter, and the rest of your audience, waiting for the answer to the question.

-If instead you answer with, “India, to keep costs down for our clients,” you use 8 words instead of 13, and you’ve given a direct, concise answer that still explains why you manufacture in India.
+If instead, you answer with, “India, to keep costs down for our clients,” you use 8 words instead of 13, and you’ve given a direct, concise answer that still explains why you manufacture in India.

 - Stop when you’ve answered the question.
 This can be difficult, especially if the reporter remains silent when you are finished.
 Many reporters use this technique to see if they can get the interviewee to say something they shouldn’t.
 Don’t fall for it.
 If you’ve answered the question, you’ve answered the question.